 Be brave and ask other moms if you can look through their manuals and curriculum before buying.
 Some people go to conventions for this purpose, but I don't have the money or patience to go to a convention.
 I prefer going through a friend's curriculum because I get a real review from someone I know and trust.
 Use Facebook groups to connect to other homeschool moms who use curriculum you are interested in, and you get to make a friend in the process!

 If you can't touch it before buying, read reviews and look at pictures of inside the book.
 Use the experience of online homeschool friends!
+All my Learning Cursive with Literature Books have real reviews from real people, with a few pictures and videos of inside the book.

 - Homeschool Books on Amazon